 The rollback and homestead reimbursements are tax credits by the State of Ohio granted to owners of real estate property.
 A 10% reduction in the property taxes paid by the owner is paid by the state to the school district.
 If the property owner occupies the property, then an additional 2.5% reduction in the property taxes are paid by the state to the school district instead of the property owner.
 Projections are based upon historical collections and calculated by applying the appropriate percentages to residential and commercial property tax collections.
 This category also reflects the state's reimbursement of lost personal property taxes (aka "hold-harmless" payments) except those the state shifted (.5 mills) to our taxpayers.
-Based upon the recently enacted biennium budget and the Governor's veto of the legislature's continuance of hold-harmless payments after FY2016, the District is projecting the loss of this reimbursement, beginning in FY2017.
-This revenue is extremely volatile with pending legislation to negate the Governor's veto and extend the payments through the next biennium.
+Based upon the recently enacted biennium budget and the Governor's veto of the legislature's continuance of hold-harmless payments after FY2016, the District is projecting the loss of this reimbursement, beginning in FY2021.